idayrus/tiktok-virtual-printer-legacy/README.md

 # Virtual Printer for TikTok Interactive LIVE Stream

-This is free and open source version of TikTok Virtual Printer, this software is no longer supported.
-If you want new version, go to www.gemtok.live
+This is free and open source version of TikTok Virtual Printer.

+---

+### THIS REPO IS NO LONGER MAINTAINED.
+THIS IS FREE VERSION, PLEASE DON'T RESELL WITHOUT OUR PERMISSION!

+---

+### If you want the latest version and future update, please contact https://wa.me/13239168464

+---

 ## How To